jensen-lawrence/Phys490-Project/README.md

 To use our Bayesian CNN tool foloow these steps:

-1. Follow the steps to geenerate data above and save the generated data.
+1. Follow the steps to generate data above and save the generated data.

 2. Obtain the path of the generated data.
 For example purposes we will call this data_path